Pre-contact Noth America:

 15,000+ Years Ago 1st Wave of migration:

-- Lived very hard constantly mobile lives
+- Constantly pursued game and lived very hard constantly mobile lives

 - Came across the Bering Land Bridge, caused by the Ice Age lowering the sea level, to get to Alaska